WinVector/wrapr/README.md

 Trying to pipe into a an "zero argument function evaluation expression" such as `sin()` is prohibited as it looks too much like the user declaring `sin()` takes no arguments.
 One must pipe into either a function, function name, or an non-trivial expression (such as `sin(.)`).
 A useful error message is returned to the user: `wrapr::pipe does not allow direct piping into a no-argument function call expression (such as "sin()" please use sin(.))`.
 </li>
 <li>
-Certain reserved words can not be piped into.
+Some reserved words can not be piped into.
 One example is `5 %.>% return(.)` is prohibited as the obvious pipe implementation would not actually escape from user functions as users may intend.
 </li>
 <li>
 Obvious de-references (such as `$`, `::`, `@`, and a few more) on the right-hand side are treated performed (example: `5 %.>% base::sin(.)`).